shanujaiswal/Practice_Project/Python/1) Python Notes.md

 --> A name used to identify a variable, function, class, module, or other object

-1. It can be combination of uppercase and lowercase letters,digits or an underscore(\_), ex:- myVariable , variable_1, variable_for_print all aare valid python identifier
+1. It can be combination of uppercase and lowercase letters,digits or an underscore(\_) --> ex:- myVariable , variable_1, variable_for_print all aare valid python identifier
 2. An identifier can not start with digit .So while variable1 is valid 1Variable is not valid
 3. An identifier can not start with symbols like !,@,#,%,$ ,etc in our identifier
 4. Identifier can be of any length

 ![Reserved KeyWords](image-4.png)

-# Numbers
+## Numbers

 --> Python supports two types of numbers - integers(whole numbers) and floating point numbers(decimals) ,also supports complex numbers , --> Float can also be scientific numbers with an "e" to indicate the power of 10.